What's this whole cowboy church thing about?

 FREQUENTLY ASKED QUESTIONS

 If I'm not a cowboy or cowgirl, can I still come?
 Absolutely!
 Although many cowboys, cowgirls, and other horse enthusiasts attend Cowboy Church, our members come from every background and walk of life.
-If you would rather wear jeans than dress up, if you enjoy country or blue grass music, if you like rubbing elbows with plain down-to-earth people, and if you want clear, simple sermons you can actually understand, you will love Cowboy Church.
+If you would rather wear jeans than dress up, if you like rubbing elbows with plain down-to-earth people, and if you want clear, simple sermons you can actually understand, you will love Cowboy Church.
 If you're looking for a place to be accepted just the way you are, we're happy to have you walk in the door.

 What's the difference between cowboy church and regular church?
 We strip down the fancy stuff and keep things simple.
 There's no need for your "Sunday best" at Cowboy Church.
 Just get your morning chores done and come straight from the barn to our metal building to meet more down-to-earth people.